 - Recognized logos or graphics – Anyone can find an image online and paste it into an email.

 Identifying Legitimate Messages

-Content: The best indicator is reviewing what the preview panel shows you about the email.
+- Content: The best indicator is reviewing what the preview panel shows you about the email.
 Ongoing discussions or private (as opposed to personal) information can quickly convince you that the message originated from a friend.
 Note: spammers may sometimes fake a continued conversation – be wary if you do not remember having the conversation.

-What do I do if I receive a phishing (or other type) of email?
+What should I do if I receive a phishing (or other type) of email?